 I tried to reason out a bigoted stance…

-Some time ago I swore to myself, and in e-mail witness with my friend and fellow ex-Christian Scientist blogger at Kindism, that I was not going to wade into the extra crazy/weird world of sexuality and Christian Science.
-I’ve been quite happy to leave this odd topic in her capable hands.
+Once upon a time, I swore to myself, and in e-mail witness with my friend and fellow ex-Christian Scientist blogger at Kindism, that I was not going to wade into the extra weird world of sexuality and Christian Science.
+I’ve been quite happy to leave this odd topic in her capable hands–I’ll put in a plug to check out her blog posts on the topic.
 Well, I’m going to break that vow–just a little bit.
-My post today deals with a hot-button (for some) issue: those who are lesbian/bi-sexual/gay/transgender (LBGT) or sometimes generically and incorrectly lumped together under the term, homosexual.
-Bisexual people are not homosexual, by the way, nor are transgender folks.
+My post today deals with a hot-button (for some) issue: those who are lesbian/bi-sexual/gay/transgender/queer (LGBTQ+) and are sometimes generically and incorrectly lumped together under the term, homosexual.
+Bisexual people are not homosexual, by the way.
 Homosexuality refers specifically to those who are attracted to those of the same gender as themselves.
-Continue reading

 A Statement From the Principia Board of Trustees